addania/coding/src/pages/Generate_SSH_Key.md

 id_ed25519.pub
 ```

-> If you found no ssh keys, follow next steps:
+> If you found no SSH keys, follow next steps:

 > Open command line and paste the following code.
 Please note that <code>your_email@example.com</code> is your email address :
 ```